fattihkoca/vuejs-ajax/README.md

 ```

 ### <a name="title"></a> Title
 Title setting is used to change the document title value.
-It should be `string`.
 ```javascript
 Vue.ajax.get('http://example.com', [data], {
     title: 'New title'